Recently many startups have sprouted in the hotel industry arena serving different purposes and addressing different challenges facing the industry.

 The founder with an experience of over a decade in the industry says that with this new venture Repufact, he tries to solve this issue and connect hotels and consumers directly.

-After working on the first product for a span of seven months, the company has launched its first platform Repufact and with three more products to be launched eventually.
+After working on the first product for seven months, the company has launched its first platform Repufact and with three more products to be launched eventually.

-Repufact, being a guest intelligence analytics tool help the hotel online reputation management to understand which services are doing well for their guests and also provides a feedback on the services that needs to be improved.
+Repufact, being a guest intelligence analytics tool helps the hotel online reputation management to understand which services are doing well for their guests and also provides feedback on the services that need to be improved.
 With this, the company helps the hotels to enhance their services and build a better rapport.

-“If a guest likes a particular hotel’s coffee or the ambience, we make sure that its adds up in the hotel’s market positioning and helps them gain in many subtle ways.”
+“If a guest likes a particular hotel’s coffee or the ambience, we make sure that it adds up in the hotel’s market positioning and helps them gain in many subtle ways.”

-Travel blogs acts as a third source which provides credible and accurate information for the company.
+Travel blogs act as a third source which provides credible and accurate information for the company.
 Top 100 travel bloggers have been identified by the company who helps them gather the required information.

 On the other side he also explains that listing the positives of a hotel, also helps the hotel make more profits.

-In a month’s time, the company has attained 72 customers across India which includes GRT Group, Pride Group, budget hotels, service apartments, standalone hotels.
+In a month, the company has attained 72 customers across India which includes GRT Group, Pride Group, budget hotels, serviced apartments, standalone hotels.

 The company has also partnered with Reznext through which they will soon be serving more than 2000 hotels across the country.

-The company was recently funded with an amount of Rs.
+The company was recently funded with several Rs.
 8 cr which helped them build their first product.